-The good news is though, unlike a lot of other greens, ground elder, for example, creeping bellflower stays relatively the same throughout the growing season--it's not going to be horribly tough (or compartively tender) throughout the season.
+The good news is unlike a lot of other greens, ground elder for example, creeping bellflower stays relatively the same throughout the growing season--it's not going to be horribly tough (or comparatively tender) throughout the season.
 I do only harvest the basal leaves though, as leaves growing up the flower stalks are relatively small and north worth mentioning.

 The flavor is nothing fine, and just fine, it's not bitter, not incredibly sweet, not really anything too out of the ordinary.
 The good part, is that means it's a fine addition to a pan of wilted greens, and it will fade into the background just fine without overtaking other flavors.
 It's a good green for the table--typically I use it in a blend with other greens like Virginia waterleaf (hydrophyllum virginiana), violets, and mitsuba (Cryptotaenia canadensis).

-Besides cooking the basal leaves, the only other thing really worth mentioning is the flowers--they're a deep beautiful blue, and stand up well to an overnight stay in the fridge.
+Besides cooking the basal leaves, the only other thing really worth mentioning is the purple bell-shaped flowers--they're a deep beautiful blue, and stand up well to an overnight stay in the fridge.
 Add some to a salad--they'll make a good conversation piece as well as a segue into different yard weeds you can eat.